OOI-CabledArray/QAQC_dashboard/README.md

 ## Debugging

-When debugging the vue app, the plot display list can be accessed via `this.$store.state.plotList`
+When debugging the vue app, the plot display list can be accessed via `this.$store.state.plotList` In the plots `Overview.vue` component, the filtered plot png list can be accessed via `this.filteredPlotList`.